-We have, of course, asked ourselves the same question numerous times.
+We have, of course, asked ourselves that question numerous times.

 If you want to know the answer, please read our

-It's a long story, but we would be grateful if you could take the time
+It's a long story, but we would be grateful if you took the time

 to read it.
-If you haven't got that much time, please read at least
+If you're in a hurry, please read at least